m-allanson/page-query-demo/README.md

 ### Gatsby page context example

 Example of passing an env var through to a page query in Gatsby.
+Run with `GATSBY_FILE_EXT=png gatsby develop` to get a result on the index page.

 See [gatsby-node.js](./gatsby-node.js) and [src/pages/index.js](src/pages/index.js) for example code.